SummaryRead the full fact sheet

 When a cure for vulvar cancer isn't possible

 If vulvar cancer has been diagnosed in its later stages, the cancer may have spread to the point where a cure is no longer possible.
 Treatment then focuses on improving quality of life by relieving the symptoms.
-This is called palliative treatment.
+This is called .

 Other risk reduction strategies include:

-- Don’t dismiss chronic vulval itching as a persistent thrush infection
+- Don’t dismiss chronic vulvar itching as a persistent thrush infection.

-- If you think you may be at increased risk of vulval cancer, ask your doctor to show you how to perform a self-examination.
+- If you think you may be at increased risk of vulvar cancer, ask your GP to show you how to perform a self-examination.

 Where to get help